 How frequently are the data in the profiles updated?

 Directory information, such as names, degrees, and contact information will be automatically updated from changes made at the Hirsh Health Sciences Library.
-We will update these changes at least once a week.
+We will update these changes at least twice a year.

 Publications will be updated from PubMed at least monthly.
 Passive community networks that are derived from publications, such as keywords and similar people, will be updated weekly.